Yershat/web-scraping/README.md

 # web-scraping

-Web scraping project I did for InDriver.
+Web scraping project I did.
 The goal is to scrape 1000 phone numbers from the website: olx.kz/rabota The objective: completed